Ke'Bryan Hayes Player Props: Pirates vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 14th-ranked team ERA among all MLB pitching staffs (4.08).
+- The Marlins have the 13th-ranked team ERA among all MLB pitching staffs (4.04).

-- The Marlins give up the ninth-fewest home runs in baseball (79 total, one per game).
+- Marlins pitchers combine to give up 79 home runs (one per game), the eighth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.